jparise/dotfiles/README.md

 management.
 There is a Makefile rule that downloads `autoload/plug.vim` to bootstrap the system.
 Run `:PlugInstall` to install the individual plugins themselves.

+Local settings can be placed in files named `*.local.vim`.